 Due to the tight timeline this trip will be departing no later than 4:00pm on Thursday April 12th.
 Please make arrangements so you are able to depart at this time.
 A mandatory pre-trip meeting will take place at the ORC on April 3rd from 6pm-9pm.

 Trip rating is level 4.
 This trip will be physically challenging and strenuous; a moderate to high level of fitness is required for this program.
 While no WINTER mountaineering experience is required, experience backcountry winter camping and some formalized/instructed basic mountaineering experience is required.
 See our Overnight Mountaineering Skills Trips.

 Trip cost includes: group gear, transportation, permits, and trip facilitators.

 Gear requirements for mountaineering are lengthy.
 The ORC will be providing ropes, harnesses, helmets, headlamps, tents, sleeping bags and other group gear.
 Appropriate clothing is required and not provided by the Outdoor Recreation Center.
 Please let us know if this is an issue so we can help in whatever way we can.

 In order to minimize our environmental impact, maintain facilitator-to-participant ratios, meet permit criteria, and transportation logistics, ORC trips are often programmed for small groups (typically up to 6 participants with 2 facilitators).
 Late cancellations can seriously impact our ability to accommodate others and recover costs.

 • Cancellations made up until 2 weeks prior to the registration deadline will receive a full refund.

 • Cancellations made within 2 weeks prior to the registration deadline receive 50% refund.

 • Sorry, no refunds are given past the registration deadline.

-During the Pretrip meeting participants are required to bring all of their equipment (including mountaineering boots, unless renting) to ensure that all equipment is appropriate for the program.
+During the Pre-trip meeting participants are required to bring all of their personal clothing and equipment to ensure that all it is appropriate for the program.